Obsessive-Compulsive Disorder (OCD)

 Possible symptoms of other psychiatric illness

-OCD rarely disappears spontaneously, and its symptoms may last for years if they are not treated properly.
+OCD rarely disappears spontaneously, and the symptoms may last for years if not treated properly.
 In fact, it is common for a person with OCD to have the problem for 5 to 10 years before seeing a psychiatrist.
 Getting help sooner can reduce the impact of the illness.

 There is no way to prevent OCD, but the negative effects can be limited if the illness is detected and treated early.